hindu-comm/weblogs/manasataramgini/2015/07/2015-07-20_this-time-its-the-big-mans-story-2.md

 These trials could have never worked in the fair world.
-Given this, why would Mcknight need to see Suryaprakash as a competitive threat because after all the latter’s trials would have not worked in the first place compared to his fake results\!
+Given this, why would Mcknight need to see Suryaprakash as a competitive threat because after all the latter’s trials would have not worked in the first place compared to his fake results!
 Now I see that Mcknight needed to get rid of Suryaprakash because he threatened to completely overturn McKnight’s high-profile article based on fake results that was just submitted.”